chtoucas/Abc.Maybe/README.md

 - [Changelog](CHANGELOG)
 - [BSD 3-Clause "New" or "Revised" License](LICENSE)

-## NuGet package
+### NuGet Package

 The NuGet package offers full support for:
 - .NET Standard 1.0 / 2.0 / 2.1.
 - .NET Framework 4.6.1.

 The public API is not the same for all targets.
 We currently define two profiles,
-- one for .NET Standard 2.1.
+- one is for .NET Standard 2.1.
-- one for .NET Standard 1.0 / 2.0 and .NET Framework 4.6.1.
+- one is for .NET Standard 1.0 / 2.0 and .NET Framework 4.6.1.
   Of course, it is a subset of the previous one.

-## Objectives/Features
+### Objectives/Features

 - [x] Being safe yet effective.
   - [x] Immutable.